top of page

 Q: Do you have advice on buying fabric?

 Where to shop: We are very fortunate to have a lot of fabric retailers in our area.
 Joann Fabrics, Hobby Lobby and even Quilted Treasures, which is located right here in Rogers.
 Whichever store you choose, make sure to take advantage of mailers, apps and coupons.
 Joann Fabrics almost always has coupons.
-Michaels does not carry much, if any, fabric so I'll save you some time and tell you to shop for fabric elsewhere.
+Michaels does not carry much fabric, if any, so I'll save you some time and tell you to shop for fabric elsewhere.

 - Joann Fabrics: Great coupons on the app and has distinctive 'collections' that offer different price points and categories.
 Their fabric is typically separated by "collection" so it's easier to navigate higher vs. lower quality fabrics.